![]() ![]() My ideas for a good zoning code07/21/2025 |

 Part 3: Intensity Zones

 In general, any area may be designated as Natural at any time, and any area except those already designated as Natural may be designated as may be designated as Rural.
-To designate an area as Rural, Urban, or Highway, an environmental review of the area must be conducted to ensure that those more intense uses will not impact the health of essential parts of the local environment, and that the area is suitable for the use being prescribed.
+To designate an area as Industrial, Urban, or Highway, an environmental review of the area must be conducted to ensure that those more intense uses will not impact the health of essential parts of the local environment, and that the area is suitable for the use being prescribed.
 Similarly, an environmental review must be conducted when converting Natural Zones into Rural ones.
 These environmental reviews may be shortened or waived during the intial period of designation following the passage of this legislation so long as designation is reflective of current existing conditions.
 However, this does not include the designation of areas outside of UDZs as Urban, as this legislation is intended to slowly transistion far flung suburban residential and commercial developments back into Rural or Natural states as buildings are abandoned and new ones do not replace them.

 Each Intensity Zone has its own set of zone-specific rules and regulations, which will be outlined in the following parts.